 The school principal is responsible for the management and care of instructional materials at the school, FS 1006.28 (4).
 At the school level, the principal (or designee) is responsible for allocating funds for the purchase of any supplementary materials not covered by the Instructional Resources Department.
-It is also the responsibility of the principal (or their designee) to convene a school-based Curriculum Council to review data, identify deficits, select appropriate supplemental resources, and outline the implementation process for those materials.
+It is also the responsibility of the principal (or their designee) to convene a school-based leadership team Curriculum Council to review data, identify deficits, select appropriate supplemental resources, and outline the implementation process for those materials.

-School-Based Curriculum Council
+School- Based Curriculum Council

 The school-based Curriculum Council consists of members of the school's Leadership Team and up to 3 principal designees, and when possible, at least one lay member designated by the principal or the Superintendent's Designee.
-The principal and the school-based Leadership Team may reference the CCDS Adopted and Approved Supplemental Curriculum document to identify which materials are currently in use throughout the district.
-A completed CCDS Request for District Approval of Supplemental Materials form (see Administration Info tile) will be submitted by administration to the Instructional Resources Department for approval.
-A current list of all supplemental materials shall be maintained at the campus and made viewable by all stakeholders.
+The principal and the school-based Leadership Team may reference the District Approved Core and Supplemental Textbooks and Instructional Materials List to identify if or where other which supplemental materials are currently in use throughout the district.
+A completed Supplemental or Core Instructional Materials Request for Approval of Non-Board Approved or Non-State Adopted Form (SCIM Form) CCDS Request for District Approval of Supplemental Materials form (see Administration Info tile) will must be submitted by administration to the Instructional Resources Department for approval.
+A current list of all supplemental materials shall be maintained at the campus and made viewable by all instructional and support personnel.